piever/simpleblog/content/posts/julia_chapter3.1.md

 draft: true
 ---

-# Giving names to things
+# Some more setup: running a file

 More complex programs (composed of many lines of code) have to be created inside a text file.
 To do so, you will need a text editor.
 My personal recommendation is Atom.
 You can download it [here](https://atom.io/).
 After installing, open it, access the command palette with `Ctrl` + `,` (or `Cmd` + `,` on a Mac) and install the package language-julia.
 This package will help you understand the Julia code you write by highlighting different words depending on their role in the code.